Development Services provides a Pre-Application Meeting for development proposals.

 Resources

-A full list of the guidelines and regulations that relate to Major Development Permit applications is on the Major Development Permit Resources page.
+A full list of the guidelines and regulations that relate to development permit applications is on the Permits, Development and Construction page.